Hail

 Once a hailstone is too heavy to be supported by the storm's updraft, it falls out of the cloud.
 These hailstones can range from pea-sized to softball-sized clusters of ice, with large stones falling at speeds faster than 100 mph.

-Before the hail storm:
+Before the Hail Storm

 - Learn to recognize the weather conditions that cause hail storms.

-- Listen to your NOAA Weather Radio, local news, and radio stations for hail storm watches or warnings.
+- Listen to your NOAA Weather Radio, local news and radio stations for hail storm watches or warnings.

 - If weather conditions are prime for hail storms, consider pulling property under covered areas.